soundasleep/jevon.org/wiki/git.md

 # `git pull origin (target-branch-name)` - update local Git from remote Git
 # `git merge (source-branch-name)` - do the merge from the given branch (I don't know what happens with conflicts!)
 # `git push --set-upstream origin (target-branch-name)` - push local Git to remote Git

+==Merging with TortoiseMerge==

+I really like TortoiseSVN's merge tool, and with a bit of wrangling <a href="http://stackoverflow.com/questions/5190188/why-cant-i-use-tortoisemerge-as-my-git-merge-tool-on-windows">you can get Git to use it too</a>.

+Add the following files to `Gitsharegit-guilibmergetool.tcl` just before the `error_popup [mc "Unsupported merge tool '%s'" $tool]` block:

+[code tcl]
+tortoisemerge {
+    set cmdline [list TortoiseMerge.exe -base:"$BASE" -mine:"$LOCAL" -theirs:"$REMOTE" -merged:"$MERGED"]
+}
+[/code]

+And then you can run GUI merges using `git mergetool -t tortoisemerge`.

 [[Category:Git]]
 [[Category:Subversion]]